 Eg: Pranav holds 51% of the shares in a private limited company.
-His wife Divya is a getting a salary of Rs.
+His wife Divya is getting a salary of Rs.
 20,000 per month from the same company.
-She is not an active employee and does not contribute towards company’s operations.
+She is not an active employee and does not contribute towards the company’s operations.
 Pranav’s total annual income is Rs.
-10,00,000 whereas Divya’s total income (Excluding salary from company) is Rs.
+10,00,000 whereas Divya’s total income (Excluding salary from the company) is Rs.
 5,00,000.
 In this situation, Divya’s annual salary of Rs.
 2,40,000 will be clubbed with Pranav’s income and it will be taxable in the hands of Pranav.

 2. Income from the asset transferred to the Spouse against inadequate consideration :

 The above income will get clubbed in your total income and you would be liable to pay tax on that income.